antoniofariass/PyCrud/README.md

 ```

-To run this application in your insonia with my code deployed in Azure, use the nexts endpoint:
+To run this application on insonia with my code deployed in Azure, use the nexts endpoints:

 ```bash